ebbypeter/dotLOG/README.md

 2. Type `.LOG` as the very first line of the file (case-sensitive, all caps)
 3. Save the file
 4. Close and reopen the file
-5. The extension will automatically append a timestamp in "YYYY-MM-DD HH:MM" format
+5. The extension will automatically append a timestamp in "YYYY-MM-DD HH:MM AM/PM" format
 6. Your cursor will be positioned after the timestamp for immediate typing

 ### Example